umarhassan-mitodl/18.915-fall-2014/content/pages/reading-responses/november.md

 3. Do people care about homology theories that aren't ordinary singular homology with coefficients?
 (I would assume so... such as K-theory?)
 And homology theories that aren't connective, which he says means that the acyclic spaces are the same as ordinary homology with coefficients?
 I couldn't find much about this by some short googling...
 4. Why are the "algebraic" conditions given in sections 5-9 useful?
 Is it just for intuition or completeness, not that they are actually computable?
-5. Also googling around about this subject I found: [http://mathoverflow.net/questions/173546/why-localize-spaces-with-respect-to-homology](http://mathoverflow.net/questions/173546/why-localize-spaces-with-respect-to-homology), which seems to say that localization can not only simplify a problem but make more phenomena appear...
+5. Also googling around about this subject I found: {{% resource_link "0facad24-1001-4df1-85c8-7de227baf1bb" "http://mathoverflow.net/questions/173546/why-localize-spaces-with-respect-to-homology" %}}, which seems to say that localization can not only simplify a problem but make more phenomena appear...
 I also like the observation that the only reason Adams lacked a proof of localization with respect to any homology-theory was set-theoretic concerns.

 Thanks!
 Isabel